Installing a Destination Charger at a Hotel or Motel

 Load balancing capable

-The Smart EV charger with DLB has load balancing capability as well as a socket on the front so can be used with Type 1 and Type 2 cables.
+The Autel series charger has advanced load balancing capability as well as a socket on the front so can be used with Type 1 and Type 2 cables.

 This will allow more than one car to charge a time and has the ability to actively manage the total load of the charging and your total load.

-This is the ideal charger if you are planning on installing more than one unit.
+This is the ideal charger if you are planning on installing more than one unit and will allow for futureproofing your electrical capacity without the need for expensive upgrades.